nthdimtech/nthdimtech-site/content/signet/downloads.md

 The Signet client is a standalone cross-platform application that supports Windows (7 and up), MacOS, and GNU/Linux.
 The latest client version is [0.9.13](/signet/release-notes/20190412_signet-client-0.9.13-notes).
 The latest firmware version is [1.3.4](https://nthdimtech.com/downloads/signet-releases/firmware/signet-1.3.4.sfw).
 You can download a binary image below or download the [source code](#source-code) to build your own binaries.

+You can download the Firefox plugin for Signet from its [addon page](https://addons.mozilla.org/en-US/firefox/addon/signet/) on mozilla.org or by searching for "Signet" in the Firefox extensions page.
+A standalone extension file is available below.
+If you install from the file you will not recieve automatic updates.
+A Chrome extension is available below but it must be installed manually through [chrome://extensions](chrome://extensions) in developer mode until it is approved by Google.

 Description      | Version | File | GPG signature
 -----------------|---------|------|---------------
 Windows client (64 bit)  | 0.9.13 |[Download](https://nthdimtech.com/downloads/signet-releases/0.9.13/windows/signet-0.9.13-64bit.exe) | [Signature](/signet/release-signatures/0.9.13/windows/signet-0.9.13-64bit.exe.sig)